-I produced a clean and clear site to help my mum, a recently qualified acupuncturist, massage therapist, and beauty therapist.
-The site is aimed at helping people to learn more about her, see what she can do to help them, and find out her treatment prices quickly.
+I produced a clean and clear site to help my mum, a qualified acupuncturist, massage therapist & beauty therapist.
+The site is aimed at helping people to learn more about her, see what she can do to help them and find out her treatment prices quickly.

 I'm very satisfied with the work Ed's done for me.
 I trust him to know what's best for our site.
-His ongoing tech support (over 2 years now) has been fantastic.
+His ongoing tech support (3 years and counting) has been fantastic.